-Despite these changes, Qatari students' mathematics performance in international studies continues to lag behind their peers across the globe.
-Even though a major emphasis of the Qatari mathematics standards is problem-solving, many teachers are finding it difficult to develop and foster students' problem-solving capacity.
-To address these challenges, Qatar University College of Education and the International Math-teacher Professionalization Using Lesson Study (IMPULS) at Tokyo Gakugei University implemented a 3-year professional development project for Qatari primary and preparatory school teachers starting in the 2014-15 school year.
-In this QU-IMPULS project, Collaborative Lesson Research (CLR), an expanded and improved form of lesson study (Takahashi & McDougal, 2016), was used to increase Qatari teachers' capacity to teach mathematics through problem-solving.
+In spite of these changes, Qatari students' mathematics performance in international studies continue to lag behind their peers across the globe.
+Even though a major emphasis of the Qatari mathematics standards is problem solving, many teachers are finding it difficult to develop and foster students' problem solving capacity.
+In order to address these challenges, Qatar University College of Education and the International Math-teacher Professionalization Using Lesson Study (IMPULS) at Tokyo Gakugei University implemented a 3-year professional development project for Qatari primary and preparatory school teachers starting in the 2014-15 school year.
+In this QU-IMPULS project, Collaborative Lesson Research (CLR), an expanded and improved form of lesson study (Takahashi & McDougal, 2016), was used to increase Qatari teachers' capacity to teach mathematics through problem solving.
 This paper reports the findings from the study that examined the project participants' learning.